USEPA/WNTR/documentation/framework.rst

    :class:`~wntr.network.elements.Tank`                Contains methods to define tanks.
 Tanks are nodes with storage capacity.
    :class:`~wntr.network.elements.Pipe`		           Contains methods to define pipes.
 Pipes are links that transport water.
    :class:`~wntr.network.elements.Pump`                Contains methods to define pumps.
 Pumps are links that increase hydraulic head.
    :class:`~wntr.network.elements.Valve`               Contains methods to define valves.
-Valves are links that limit pressure or flow.
+Valves are links that regulate pressure or flow.
    :class:`~wntr.network.elements.Curve`               Contains methods to define curves.
 Curves are data pairs representing a relationship between two quantities.
-Curves are used to define pump curves.
+Curves are used to define pump, efficiency, headloss, and volume curves.
    :class:`~wntr.network.elements.Source`              Contains methods to define sources.
 Sources define the location and characteristics of a substance injected directly into the network.
    :class:`~wntr.network.elements.Demands`             Contains methods to define multiple demands per junction.
 Demands are the rate of withdrawal from the network.
    :class:`~wntr.network.elements.Pattern`             Contains methods to define patterns.
 Demands, reservoir heads, pump schedules, and water quality sources can have patterns associated with them.